wjgoarxiv/PaperSumGPT/README.md

 - [License](#license)

 ---
-## CAUTION: For ChatGPT free users!
+## CAUTION 1: For ChatGPT free users!
 > ::2023-04-03 updated::

 After I tested with several accounts with ChatGPT, I found that there were __significant differences in the performance of ChatGPT__ depending whether the account is a __free user__ or __a paid user (*ChatGPT Plus*)__.

 If you are a free user of ChatGPT, and you have a long paper to summarize, I recommend you to (1) upgrade your account to __[ChatGPT Plus](https://openai.com/blog/chatgpt-plus)__, or (2) maximize __[the maximum length of input text](#2-run-papersumgpt-to-summarize-the-content-of-a-paper)__ upto 7000~8000 characters, to get a better performance.

 ### Unfortunately, the free version of ChatGPT cannot understand and store the long context of the input text, which leads to a poor performance; it will export a summary that is NOT related to the input text at all, or it will export an output related to the certain part of the input text.

-Sorry for your inconvenience. 🙏🏻
+## CAUTION 2: PDF converting functionality deprecated
+Since the PDF converting functionality can be led to a poor results from ChatGPT, I have decided to __deprecate the PDF converting functionality__.
+Sorry for your inconvenience... 🙏🏻

 ---